gitlabhq/gitlabhq/doc/install/installation.md

     sudo -u gitlab -H bundle exec rake gitlab:check RAILS_ENV=production

-If you are all green: congratulations, you successfully installed GitLab!
+If all items are green, then congratulations on successfully installing GitLab!
-Although this is the case, there are still a few steps to go.
+However there are still a few steps left.

 ## Install Init Script